pyquinnnarlo/pyquinnnarlo/README.md

 </div>

 Quinn Narlo is a talented backend engineer whose expertise lies in crafting robust and efficient systems using a variety of technologies.
-With a focus on Node.js, Express.js, and Django, Quinn is well-versed in building the backbone of web applications.
+With a focus on Go, and Django, Quinn is well-versed in building the backbone of web applications.
 These frameworks, known for their flexibility and scalability, allow Quinn to create secure, high-performance server-side solutions that power the functionality of web applications.
 With a keen eye for optimization and a dedication to delivering seamless user experiences, Quinn Narlo is a valuable asset to any development team seeking to build powerful and responsive web applications.
 <hr />
 </div>